Data has become a power source for businesses to create more targeted campaigns, generate more leads, and show ads to users.

 isn’t physically located in California but conduct their business there.

-CCPA gives the following four rights to the citizens:
+CCPA gives the following five rights to the citizens:

 It gives the citizens the right to request businesses to disclose what personal information they have collected, used, shared, or sold about them.

 Businesses will need to disclose all this information for the 12 months preceding the consumer’s request.
 After that, they must provide this information to you free of charge.

 Consumers can request businesses to delete the personal data they collected from you and ask any third party to do it.